lawdaniel/arta/lore/septDhaKomal_LastStand.md

 parent: Lore and History
 ---

-The Last Stand of Sept Dha Komal
+# The Last Stand of Sept Dha Komal

+## Historical Accounts of the Heroes of the BootyLicious Era
+**as collected by Bootykick McBootyton**

 As with all stories collected from this time period, I warn the reader to be wary of tall tales.
 It is often quite difficult to separate the truth from the hyerbolic rantings of a tavern bard.
 I have taken all precautions to provide the most accurate historical acccount possible.